-This article is part 2 of our two-article series on Airline Transport Fringe Benefits part 2.
+This article is part 2 of our two-article series on Airline Transport Fringe Benefits.
 You can find part 1 by clicking on the following link:

 Part 1 of this article dealt with how to value airline transport fringe benefits.
 This part will deal with consumer loyalty programs and other discounts and how they impact on taxable value.